gitarcode/rules/rules/workflows/flaky-test-retry.md

 ## When to Use This

 Apply when:
-- CI/CD pipeline fails due to test failures
+- CI/CD pipeline fails due to test failures OR infrastructure/dependency issues
-- Test failures show characteristics of flakiness (timing, network, race conditions)
+- Failures show characteristics of flakiness (timing, network, race conditions)
 - Job has not been retried more than the configured maximum (default: 2 retries)

 Do NOT apply for:
-- Compilation or build errors
+- Code compilation errors (syntax errors, type errors, missing symbols)
 - Linting or static analysis failures
 - Tests that fail consistently across runs
 - Manual test runs or local development

 ## How It Works

-1. **Detect flaky test patterns** in CI failure logs:
+1. **Detect flaky patterns** in CI failure logs:
    - **Timeout failures**: Tests that exceed time limits inconsistently
      ```
      Error: Test exceeded 5000ms timeout